Delivery and receipt of mailed documents, payments and notices may be delayed as Canada Post resumes work.

 Type 2 diabetes is a serious medical condition that affects the way the body regulates and uses sugar as fuel.
 This long-term (chronic) condition results in too much sugar circulating in the bloodstream.

-However, the development of Type 2 diabetes and its side effects, including severe complications, can be prevented if detected and effectively managed at an early stage.
+However, the development of type 2 diabetes and its side effects, including severe complications, can be prevented if detected and effectively managed at an early stage.
 When left untreated, it can lead to serious complications, including heart disease, kidney and nerve damage and stroke.

-Cases of type 2 diabetes in Peel Region have increased by 182 per cent between 1996 and 2015.
+Cases of type 2 diabetes in Peel Region increased by 182% between 1996 and 2015.

 Type 2 diabetes is putting an added strain on our public health agencies and healthcare systems.
 The projected healthcare cost of diabetes in Peel Region is estimated to be $689 million in 2024.